githubEdit

 torch.utils.data.Datasetstores the sample and labels. torch.utils.data.Datasetwraps an iterable around the dataset.

-Example datasets include Image Datasets, Text Datasets, and Audio Datasets
+Example datasets include Image Datasetsarrow-up-right, Text Datasetsarrow-up-right, and Audio Datasetsarrow-up-right

 Custom Dataset class must have: